anishdsk/SET/README.md

 NOTES:

 1.)
-This game is a two player and turn-based version of the SET card game
+This is a two player and turn-based version of the card game

 2.)
 Players start by typing in their name